freshing/junior-project/README.md

 * How proper is your code regarding syntax & formatting
 * How fast is your code

+## Sidenotes

+This task is not hard, we know it.
+But it's designed to check if you know all tricks of CSS&HTML, but to see how you organize your code, how you use frameworks (even though this use is minimal).

 ## Submitting your work

 When finished, send email with your name and link to public repo with solution at [work@jazzy.pro](mailto:work@jazzy.pro)